scaev/eAuctions/README.md

 ## Icebox Features 🧊

-- Add items to watchlist without having to bid
+- Adding items to watch-list without having to bid
-- Have categories for the products being auctioned - preferably dropdown menu
+- Have categories for the products being auctioned
 - Display a message to the winner of a bid and to the seller when the bid closes successfully
 - Adding calendar template for sell view